-Typical application for a power supply is DC supply to any relevant user, for a battery charger the charging of various battery types and for electronic loads the replacement of an ohmic resistor by an adjustable DC current sink in order to load relevant voltage and current sources of any type.
+Typical application for a voltage source is DC power supply to any relevant user, including when used as battery charger to test charge various battery types, and for current sinks the replacement of an ohmic resistor by an adjustable electronic DC load in order to load relevant voltage and current sources of any type.

-- Claims of any sort due to damage caused by non-intended usage will not be accepted. - All damage caused by non-intended usage is solely the responsibility of the operator.
+• Claims of any sort due to damage caused by non-intended usage will not be accepted. • All damage equeed by per intended upage is callely the responsibility of the operator